hardmanko/ofxCX/README.md

 Version history
 ------------
+v0.2.1 - This release includes support for oF 0.9.1 through 0.9.3 and minor bugfixes.

 v0.2.0 - This is the first release to officially support oF 0.9.0.
 Includes some important bug fixes in the startup code.

 v0.1.2 - This release has a few new features and minor bug fixes.